Saranyajothy/Quiz/README.md

 - HTML5 - designs the structure and content for the website.
 - CSS3 - presents the style for the website.
 - [canva](https://www.canva.com/) - a graphic design App was used to design the art border on the home page and to edit the pictures used in the website.
-- [wix](www.wix.com) software was used to design the symbol and the texts in the logo.

 - [PicResize](https://picresize.com/) tool was used to resize and crop the pictures used in this website.